 Candles and Lighting

-There are all sorts of ways to make off-grid lighting (some of which I talk about here).
+There are all sorts of ways to make off-grid lighting.
 The average person isn’t going to know about these those and be left in the dark when the grid goes down.
 You could become pretty “rich” in the post-apocalypse world by learning how to make your own oil lamps from old vegetable oil and bartering them off.

 What barter items do you think will be most valuable after the collapse?
 Let us know in the comments below.